loganmt05/body-of-work/README.md

 # Leadership Experience
-I am passionate about mentorship, and have participated as a mentor in programs in both high school and college.
+I am passionate about mentorship, and participated as a mentor in programs in both high school and college.
 I am grateful I have been able to continue serving as a mentor during my career through various opportunities:

 ## Target Technology Leadership Program Onboarding